 Armed conflict| Mental Healthcare

 Doctors Without Borders (MSF) provides medical and psychological assistance to people affected by the ongoing conflict in Palestine.

-MSF´s burn and trauma centres in Gaza City and Khan Younis treated over 2,500 patients, mostly children.
-Staff conducted more than 35,000 physiotherapy and 1,000 occupational therapy sessions.
+MSF´s burns and trauma centres in the Gaza Strip treated over 4,231 patients, mostly children.
+Staff dressed more than 52,000 wounds, and conducted over 36,000 physiotherapy and 1,000 occupational therapy sessions.

-No. staff in 2015: 132 | Expenditure: €5.5 million | Year MSF first worked in the country: 1986
+No. staff in 2016: 125 | Expenditure: €6.0 million | Year MSF first worked in the country: 1989 | msf.org/palestine